scg-unibe-ch/ese2019-team4/README.md

 ##Our features

 ####Registration
-We offer a feature where you can register yourself to our service.
+We offer a feature where you can register yourself to our App.
 To register, hit the menu on the top left corner and choose Register.
 You can choose any username that's not yet used and any password.
 You have to confirm your password by typing it again.
 If a user with the same name already exists, or your passwords don't match you won't be able to register.
 By checking the box below you can register as a provider in order to be able to provide services later.
+If you register as a Provider you have to enter an e-mail address as well.

 ####Login
 If you already have an account you can hit the login button on the top